 - (5) Space below elevated buildings (A zones).
 New construction or substantial improvements of elevated buildings, both residential and non-residential, may contain enclosed or unenclosed space below the base flood elevation provided it that is usable solely for parking, building access, or storage (additional restrictions for coastal high-hazard areas are provided in subsection (7) below). - a.
 The amount of such space is limited only by setback and other regulations of ch.
 34 provided the space is not enclosed or is enclosed only by latticework or decorative screening with less than 50 percent solid surfaces.
 This 50 percent enclosure rule can also be met with full-height solid walls that enclose no more than 50 percent of the perimeter of the floor area, or with partial-height solid walls that extend less than 50 percent of the height of all walls, or any equivalent combination.
-For purposes of this rule, operable doors and windows shall be considered solid surfaces.

-Alt. a-1: a.
-Enclosed space below the base flood elevation can include up to 25 percent of the space below an elevated building but cannot extend beyond the perimeter of the elevated structure.

-Alt. a-2: a.
-Enclosed space below the base flood elevation can include up to 50 percent of the space below an elevated building but cannot extend beyond the perimeter of the elevated structure.
+For purposes of this rule, operable doors and windows shall be considered solid surfaces. - a.
+Enclosed space below the base flood elevation can include up to 100 percent of the space below an elevated building but cannot extend beyond the perimeter of the elevated structure. - b.
+In addition to the unenclosed or 50 percent enclosed space described in subsection a., Partially or fully enclosed space below the base flood elevation, may includeing garages, and fully enclosed areas formed by exterior walls provided that this space is must be wetfloodproofed, designed to preclude finished living space in the area below the base flood elevation, and designed to allow for the entry and exit of floodwaters to automatically equalize hydrostatic flood forces on such exterior walls below the base flood elevation.
+Fully enclosed areas must comply with all setback requirements for the zoning district in which located.
+Fully enclosed space below the base flood elevation cannot extend beyond the perimeter of the elevated structure. - c.
+The following requirements apply to all new construction and substantial improvements below elevated buildings in A zones: